lbwanghr/iBoot/README.md

 https://apps.apple.com/cn/app/iboot-startupdisk-shortcut/id6465744342?l=en&mt=12

 ## Advanced Usage
-In **geekmode**, you can reach the destination with one click on the icon, but you will lose access to the pull-down menu.
+In **geek mode**, you can reach the destination with one click on the icon, but you will lose access to the pull-down menu.

-In AppStore version, there is no Geekmode entry due to the Apple Review Guideline.

-However you can open **Terminal** and type the following command to enable the geekmode.
+There is no entry for the geek mode in the GUI due to the Apple Review Guideline, however you can open **Terminal** and type the following command to enable geek mode.

 `defaults write top.mightycounty.BootCampSwitcher geekmode true`

-Or you can type the following command to disable the geekmode.
+Or you can type the following command to disable geek mode.

 `defaults write top.mightycounty.BootCampSwitcher geekmode false`